 - Take one or two long rides of say 100/150 km or more, involving a few high gradients.

-- Always drive in the appropriate Gear so as not to strain the engine.
+- Always ride in the appropriate gear so as not to strain the engine.

-- Do not disturb Carburettor setting (by setting for a lean mixture) even if you don’t get the expected mileage at this stage of the bike’s life.
+- Do not alter carburetor settings (by setting for a lean mixture) even if you don’t get the expected fuel efficiency at the early stage of a bike’s life.

-- DO NOT ever lend the bike to any one else during the running-in-period.
+- DO NOT ever lend your new bike to any one else during the running-in-period.
 Tell gently & excuse yourself.
-If unavoidable, drive yourself taking him pillion.
+If unavoidable, ride yourself taking him pillion.

 - Avoid pillion riding to the extent possible.

 - Follow service schedules, specially the first two!

 - After second service – generally 2000-2500 kms you can gradually start accelerating to higher speeds which could be, say 60-70-80…. and so on, after every 75/100 km.

 - Understand your bike and love it for what it is!

 - Don’t bother to compare it with others, since each bike is built to meet and deliver certain expectations.
 Obviously, not everything can be packed in one machine at a competitive price!